go-jiraf/live-shopp-mg-module/README.md

 #### Automatic integration

 Our integration service can automatically create your Live Shopping account and request the access token to Magento.
-However, it is not the most recommended option right now, due to some unexpected behaviors, and because is suitable only to one-site systems.
+However, it is not the most recommended option right now, due to some unexpected behaviors, and because it is suitable only to one-site systems.
 If you still want to try it, the steps are very simple.
 After install the Gojiraf's module, you will find a "ready-to-go" integration in your panel.

 **Steps:**